scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAKS.md

 Autoscale provisioned throughput in Azure Cosmos DB allows you to scale the throughput (RU/s).
 You can read more about this from the [Azure official guide](https://docs.microsoft.com/en-us/azure/cosmos-db/provision-throughput-autoscale).
-By default, the Scalar schema tool enables autoscale of RU for all tables.
+By default, the scalar DL schema loader enables autoscale of RU for all tables: RU is scaled in or out between 10% and 100% of a specified RU depending on a workload

 ### Monitor Cosmos DB